tscode/MNDino/README.md

 #### Analyzing and scripts
 * In order to quantitatively analyze your images, you can load scripts into MNDino.
-* A script is a julia file that defines a set of *input variables*, a set of *output variables*, and an evaluation function.
+* A script is a julia file that defines a set of *input variables*, a set of *output variables*, and an *evaluation function*.
 The input variables have to be made accessible by other widgets.

 The following is a simple example:
 ```julia